tcorbettclark/sql-constructor/README.md

 Neither of these worked for me.

+# Contributions

-I'd love to hear of other approaches people have tried...
+I'd love to hear of other approaches people have tried.
+Perhaps there is a better way?!
+Similarly, pull-requests and bug reports etc are all welcome.

 # Release checklist